thelindr/newspaper-assignment/README.md

 Done with the main task?
 Here's some ideas for things to continue with:

-1. Re-arrange the layout on the cards so that the author is above the title on mobile – but keep the existing layout for the other screen sizes.
+1. Make is so that the author is above the title on mobile – but keep the existing layout for the other screen sizes.
+A tip is to add two author elements and then work with `hide`in css.
 1. Implement the background color of the headlines as on kit.se.
 This is a little tricky but [here's a great guide](https://css-tricks.com/multi-line-padded-text/) to multiple approaches.
 We have faith in you!
 1. Implement the same effect on hover as kit.se.